Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/14-production-config/README.md

 ```

 - Now it's time to create our webpack config dev version, we will start by merging
-  it form the base config, and then add / overwrrite the setting specific for development.
+  it form the base config, and then add / overwrite the setting specific for development.

 _webpack.dev.js_